Fly by Night (album): Background and recording

-In March 1974, the second Rush line-up, consisting of guitarist Alex Lifeson, drummer John Rutsey, and singer and bassist Geddy Lee, released their self-titled debut album.
+In March 1974, the Rush line-up, consisting of guitarist Alex Lifeson, drummer John Rutsey, and singer and bassist Geddy Lee, released their self-titled debut album.
 In the following four months, however, Rutsey fell ill following complications with diabetes and had to sit out while the group continued with a replacement, Jerry Fielding.
 Rutsey rejoined the group for a month of club dates before Lifeson and Lee decided it was best for Rutsey to leave due to the difficulty in managing his health on tour and musical differences between them.
 Lee recalled: "We were guilt-ridden at first, but we realised that it's just the way it had to be.
 He wasn't happy and we weren't happy".

 Rush auditioned five drummers, the fourth of which was Neil Peart of a local band named J.R.
 Flood.
-The three played along to "Anthem," a song mostly written while Rutsey was in the group that Rush later recorded for Fly by Night.
+The three played along to "Anthem", a song mostly written while Rutsey was in the group that Rush later recorded for Fly by Night.
 Lifeson and Lee were so impressed with Peart's style they felt embarrassed for the fifth drummer who had prepared by writing charts to their songs to follow.
-Peart joined on July 29, 1974, Lee's 21st birthday, two weeks before the band's first U.S. tour kicked off on Aug.
-14 at the Civic Arena in Pittsburgh, Pennsylvania, opening for Uriah Heep and Manfred Mann.
+Peart joined on July 29, 1974, Lee's 21st birthday, two weeks before the band's first U.S. tour kicked off on August 14 at the Civic Arena in Pittsburgh, Pennsylvania, opening for Uriah Heep and Manfred Mann's Earth Band.
 By the end of the year the group had written new material for a follow-up album.

-After a five-day break Rush recorded Fly by Night in December 1974 and mixed in January 1975 at Toronto Sound Studios during a gap in their U.S. and Canadian tour.
-Lifeson said it took around five days to record and once the mixing had finished, the group packed their cases and travelled to Winnipeg for a concert on January 15.
+Fly by Night was recorded during the last week of December 1974 and mixed in early January 1975 at Toronto Sound Studios during a gap in touring.
+Lifeson said it took around five days to record and once the mixing had finished, the group packed their cases and travelled to Winnipeg, starting their Fly By Night tour on January 15.
 It was the band's first album co-produced by Terry Brown who would maintain this role through to Signals (1982).
 Lifeson was pleased with the songs on the album and felt like it was a second beginning for the group.
 Lee recalled the difficulty that their label's management had in understanding the material on the album, particularly "By-Tor and the Snow Dog" as they had wanted material in the style of their debut.